Volt AI

 Available Tools

 Volt AI has access to 71 tools organized across 8 categories.
-Some are read-oriented, some modify workspace resources, and some trigger operational actions like analysis execution or container management.
+Tools cover read operations, workspace mutations, and operational actions like analysis execution and container management.
+Mutating tools require explicit approval before execution.

 LaTeX Documents (11 tools)